-- (a) where entertainment or services of an adult or sexual nature are commonly provided; - (b) where current staff working at the premises have been convicted of serving alcohol to minors, or the premise have a reputation for underage drinking; - (c) with a known association with drug taking or dealing; - (d) where requirements for proof of age cards or other age identification to combat the purchase of alcohol by minors is not the norm; - (e) where there is a strong element of gambling on the premises; or - (f) where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises. - 6.1.6 The range of options in policy CH 4, which can be applied singly or in combination, enables the Authority to apply conditions to a Premises Licence, or Club Premises Certificate, that are in proportion to the scale of a perceived problem.
+- (a) where entertainment or services of an adult or sexual nature are commonly provided; - (b) where current staff working at the premises have been convicted of serving alcohol to minors, or the premise have a reputation for underage drinking; - (c) with a known association with drug taking or dealing; - (d) where requirements for proof of age cards or other age identification to combat the purchase of alcohol by minors is not the norm; - (e) where there is a strong element of gambling on the premises; or - (f) where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises. - (g) and any other occurrence that the Authority determines is contrary to the licensing objectives. - 6.1.6 The range of options in policy CH 4, which can be applied singly or in combination, enables the Authority to apply conditions to a Premises Licence, or Club Premises Certificate, that are in proportion to the scale of a perceived problem.